CyVerse-learning-materials/SciApps_guide/step2.rst

      ..
 Note::

-       Once requested, SciApps will create a A **sci_data** folder in your Data Store home folder.
+       Once requested, SciApps will create the **sci_data** folder in your Data Store home folder.
 Any data you put in this folder can be used to build workflows.
-This is one time operation, and after this, you can log into SciApps directly at https://www.sciapps.org
+This is one-time operation, and after this, you can log into SciApps directly at https://www.sciapps.org

   3. If SciApps is listed, click on 'LAUNCH'_